 If you’re already a design pro, then you know how to create your t-shirt designs.
 Get started in Photoshop (or these photoshop alternatives).

-But if you’re not a designer by nature, executing your ideas can be a challenge.
+But if you’re not a designer yet, executing your ideas can be a challenge.
 Luckily, you’ll find plenty of help online.

 I’ll start with the no-brainer.
 Printful has a robust Design Maker with sample graphics, fonts, illustrations, clipart, and symbols that are free to use.

 If your design idea is simple, then you’ll likely find everything you need to bring it to life right here.
 We walk you through it in our video tutorial about how to create designs in our Design Maker.

 You don’t have to create a design from scratch.
 You can find royalty-free designs, photographs, and fonts that you can sell as they are, or edit to make your own.
 Remember the collage style design?
 You can find a royalty-free photo and add your own design element to it.

 Some image sources may be paid, and if you’ll probably need a commercial license to sell designs on t-shirts.
 If you print through Printful, you need to hold the rights to your design, so do your research.

-We recommend that you stick to designs you create yourself.
+We recommend that you stick to the designs you create yourself.
 But if you want to explore paid options, here are a few resources to check out: